waigania13/carmen/README.md

 attribute         | description
 ------------------|------------
-`carmen:text`     | Text to index for this feature.
+`carmen:text`     | Default text to index for this feature.
 Synonyms, translations, etc. should be separated using commas.
+`carmen:text_{language code}`     | Localized to index for this feature.
+Synonyms, translations, etc. should be separated using commas and will be synonymized with `carmen:text`.
 `carmen:center`   | Optional.
 An array in the form [lon,lat]. center must be on the geometry surface, or the center will be recalculated.
 `carmen:score`    | Optional.
 A float or integer to sort equally relevant results by.
 Higher values appear first.
 Docs with negative scores can contribute to a final result but are only returned if included in matches of a forward search query.
 `carmen:addressnumber`  | Optional.
 Used with `geocoder_address`.
 An array of addresseses corresponding to the order of their geometries in the `GeometryCollection`